car251290/WebApplication-.NET-C-/README.md

 ## client

-Run in the JS file using HTML and CSS for display the table
+Run in the JS file using HTML and CSS for display it on the HTML and in the CSS for the front end of the project